Busting the myths about recycling in Brisbane

 Myth busted!

 The triangular recycling symbol shows a product is recyclable, but not all recyclable packaging has this symbol.
 To determine whether an item is recyclable, ask yourself what materials it contains.
-You can recycle paper, cardboard, rigid plastic, aluminum, steel, and glass in your Council recycling bin.
+You can recycle paper, cardboard, rigid plastic, aluminium, steel, and glass in your yellow bin.

 Did you know?

-Myth 5: Items need to be washed and packed into a plastic bag before being placed in my recycling bin
+Myth 5: Items need to be washed and packed into a plastic bag before being placed in my yellow bin

 Myth busted!

-Myth 6: You can dispose of all household glass in the yellow recycling bin
+Myth 6: You can dispose of all household glass in the yellow bin

 Myth busted!

 Different forms of glass have different melt temperatures.
-Only put glass containers with a recycling symbol in the recycling bin.
-Throw out other glassware, like Pyrex or broken drinking glasses, in the general waste.
+Only put glass containers with a recycling symbol in the yellow bin.
+Place other thermal glassware, like Pyrex or broken drinking glasses, in the red waste.

 Myth 7: If a container has been used to store chemicals, it can't be recycled